labsai/EDDI/docs/README.md

 Developed in Java using Quarkus, it is lean, RESTful, scalable, and cloud-native.
 It comes as Docker container and can be orchestrated with Kubernetes or Openshift.
-The Docker container has been certified by IBM/Red Hat.
+The Docker image has been certified by IBM/Red Hat.

 Latest stable version: 5.2.1